bruceravel/demeter/documentation/Athena/hephaestus.rst

-The :guilabel:`Absorption edges` table shows the value in eV of each edge associated with the element selected from the periodic table and the core-hole lifetime in eV of each edge.
-Clicking on a line in this table will display a message in the status bar giving the edge energy expressed in wavelength units and the core-hole lifetime expressed in approximate time units.
-Double clicking on a line will highlight all fluorescence lines associated with that edge in the :guilabel:`Fluorescence lines` table.
+The :guilabel:`Absorption edges` table shows the value in eV of each edge associated with the element selected from the periodic table and the core-hole lifetime in eV of each edge.  :mark:`leftclick,.` Clicking on a line in this table will display a message in the status bar giving the edge energy expressed in wavelength units and the core-hole lifetime expressed in approximate time units.
+:mark:`leftclick,.` Double-clicking on a line will highlight all fluorescence lines associated with that edge in the :guilabel:`Fluorescence lines` table.

 The :guilabel:`Fluorescence lines` table shows the transitions and emission energies in eV of every line associated with the element selected from the periodic table.
 Also shown is the approximate strength, or branching ratio, of each line.
 The strengths for all lines associated with a particular edge will sum to 1.
-Clicking on a line in this table will display a message in the status bar giving the emission energy expressed in wavelength units.
+:mark:`leftclick,.` Clicking on a line in this table will display a message in the status bar giving the emission energy expressed in wavelength units.

 .. _fig-hephabsorption:
 .. figure:: ../_images/Hephaestus_absorption.png